 After we have discussed the difference between medical billing and coding notions, let’s consider the main points when starting your own medical billing company.

-Begin with choosing a medical billing software.
 Managing your billing can either be conducted in paper or an electronic way.
 Since technologies are changing rapidly, we suggest opting for a modern electronic-based billing software.
 There is a vast variety of software to choose from, but pay attention to core features such as: intuitive interface, compatibility and integrations with back-end, built-in communication system, mobile options, and pricing.
+If there is no solution that fully satisfies your needs, develop CRM software for healthcare industry.

 Make sure the client onboarding process works spotlessly.
 Print out contract templates with terms and conditions, party responsibilities, and termination provisions.
 You’ll also need forms to collect essential practice information from new clients.
 Ask the client additional questions during onboarding.
 For example: what is his background, whether he belongs to any association?